AdobeDocs/campaign-classic.en/help/delivery/using/understanding-quarantine-management.md

 >
 >Recipients with an address in a **[!UICONTROL Quarantine]** or **[!UICONTROL Denylisted]** status are never removed, even if they receive an email.

+### Manual updates {#unquarantine-manual}

 You can also un-quarantine an address manually.
 To manually remove an address from the quarantine list, change its status to **[!UICONTROL Valid]** from the **[!UICONTROL Administration > Campaign Management > Non deliverables Management > Non deliverables and addresses]** node.

 ![](assets/tech_quarant_error_status.png)

+### Bulk updates {#unquarantine-bulk}

-You might need to perform bulk updates on the quarantine list, for example in case of an ISP outage during which emails are wrongly marked as bounces because they cannot be successfully delivered to their recipient.
+You might need to perform bulk updates on the quarantine list, for example in case of an ISP outage.
+In such case, emails are wrongly marked as bounces because they cannot be successfully delivered to their recipient.
+These addresses must be removed from the quarantine list.

-To perform this, create a workflow and add a query on your quarantine table to filter out all impacted recipients so they can be removed from the quarantine list, and included in future Campaign email deliveries.
+To perform this, create a workflow and add a **[!UICONTROL Query]** activity on your quarantine table to filter out all impacted recipients.
+Once identified, they can be removed from the quarantine list, and included in future Campaign email deliveries.

 Below are the recommended guidelines for this query:

-* For Campaign v8 and Campaign Classic v7 environments with Inbound Email rule information in the **[!UICONTROL Error text]** field of the quarantine list:
+* For Campaign Classic v7 environments with Inbound Email rule information in the **[!UICONTROL Error text]** field of the quarantine list:

   * **Error text (quarantine text)** contains “Momen_Code10_InvalidRecipient”
   * **Email domain (@domain)** equal to domain1.com OR **Email domain (@domain)** equal to domain2.com OR **Email domain (@domain)** equal to domain3.com